 Originally, a good portion of the 7,000 acres was a community - until 1971 when lands were condemned and taken in order to provide a necessary airport buffer zone.
 You can see the remnants of driveways and home sites, and the old roads that enter the forest at several points.
 This acreage, what we often call "the lands" for short, now serves a variety of purposes.
 It is a unique habitat for wildlife and plantlife.
 It serves as a public hunting cooperative.
 It is a multi-recreational area for hiking, biking, horseback riding, bird-watching and other passive uses.
 It offers cross-country skiing and snowmobile trails.
 Portions of the land are also (still) farmed.
 The lands also help mitigate ongoing air pollution, while providing a noise and safety buffer around Stewart International Airport to the east -- thus the phrase "buffer lands."

 Through the years SPARC has served as a watchdog over Stewart Airport development and has steadfastly lobbied to influence and bring the public into the planning process.
-SPARC did not oppose airport expansion and development; its focus was to preserve those 7,000 unique acres, rather than convert large areas (and spending lots of taxpayer dollars on infrastructure) into cargo-related facilities such as warehouses and office parks.
+SPARC focus was to preserve these 7,000 unique acres, rather than convert large areas into cargo-related facilities such as warehouses and office parks.

 The fight was a long one, but resulted in victory.
 In 1999, New York Governor Pataki set aside about 5,100 acres of the buffer lands as 'State Forest Land'.
 (But at the same time, he also allowed the Empire State Development Corporation, New York State's development arm, to offer 1,200 acres for development.)
 Fortunately, that development was not to be, because in 2005, after a long legal action, SPARC settled its case and won protection of the entire 7,000 acres as Stewart State Forest, to be managed by the NYS Department of Environmental Conservation.